NRA's gun rights message not slowed by legal, money troubles

 In March, the House passed two bills requiring background checks on all firearms sales and transfers and allowing an expanded 10-day review for gun purchases.
 But the legislation faces strong headwinds in the Senate, with some Republican support required for passage.

-At the same time, though, the NRA has been growing, with 225,000 additional dues-paying members since January, its ranks now swelling to more than 5 million.
-Its embattled leader, Wayne LaPierre, has led the fund-raising efforts for nearly three decades, selling himself as an aggressive guardian of the Second Amendment right to bear arms.
+At the same time, though, the NRA has been growing, with 225,000 additional dues-paying members since January.
+It has more than 5 million members overall — an increase — but its numbers are still down from what it said were 6 million members in 2018.
+Its embattled leader, Wayne LaPierre, has led the fundraising efforts for nearly three decades, selling himself as an aggressive guardian of the Second Amendment right to bear arms.

 He positioned the lobby as the major antagonizer of Democratic administrations.
 Then, in 2016, the organization spent more than $30 million on behalf of Donald Trump's campaign, according to Federal Election Commission data.
 The effort paid off — after back-to-back mass shootings in El Paso, Texas, and Dayton, Ohio, Trump seemed inclined to take action on extensive background checks but backed off after a phone call with the NRA.

-But those successes were happening while the NRA was having major problems within.
-By 2018, the organization had a $36 million deficit due to lavish spending.
+Those successes were happening while the NRA was having major problems within.
+By 2018, the organization had a $36 million deficit because of lavish spending.
 A class action lawsuit by members over mismanagement and a lack of transparency followed in 2019.
-And then, Democratic New York Attorney General Letitia James sued to disband the group, arguing it was "fraught with fraud and abuse."
-In D.C., the attorney general sued over improper diversion of funds.
+And then, New York Attorney General Letitia James, a Democrat, sued to disband the group, arguing it was "fraught with fraud and abuse."
+In Washington, D.C., the Democratic attorney general sued over improper diversion of funds.

 The NRA filed for bankruptcy in January, but the effort was rejected by a judge.
 During the trial, an embarrassing deposition by LaPierre emerged in which he said he'd borrowed a friend's 108-foot (33-meter) yacht to hide multiple times between 2013 and 2018 after threats following multiple mass shootings.